Are you thinking to pursue a career in search engine optimization (SEO)? Are you an aspiring SEO professional, or probably a veteran in the field?

 Nowadays, you simply can’t rank without a high quality, relevant content, and on the other hand, consistency of your content publication (quantity-wise), is also relevant in providing Google with the signal that you are indeed the go-to source for the topic.

-Not to mention, there’s the content promotion aspect that can also provide its own challenge.
+Not to mention, there’s the content promotion aspect that can also provide its challenge.

 We have established that backlinks are still the most important ranking factor in SEO, and on the other hand, the quality of these backlinks is now more important than quantity.
-In fact, getting too many low-quality backlinks too quickly can get us penalized.
+Getting too many low-quality backlinks too quickly can get us penalized.

 At first glance, it should translate to an easier link-building activity, since we don’t have to generate as many backlinks as before.
 However, getting these high-quality, authoritative backlinks can be easier said than done.